straw-wave/draft/content/testing-and-debugging.md

 </p>

 ## Timeline
-Timeline is a tool that allows you to capture the stack snapshot.
+Timeline is a tool that is useful for debugging performance issues: it allows you to capture the stack snapshot.
 This feature works in tandem with Observatory.

 ## Observatory
 Observatory is a debugging and profiling tool that provides profiling, examining the heap, and displaying code coverage.
 To open **Observatory**, you must run your application and click <img src="https://github.com/straw-wave/draft/blob/master/img_final/5_observatory_button.png" alt="Observatory" width="18"/> button (it is available in the **Run** or **Flutter Inspector** tool windows).
 Use **Observatory** to look inside a running Dart virtual machine and to get the current statistics about memory leaks, check which lines of code have been executed, and so on.